Myanmar's neighbours, some ASEAN members hold secretive talks on crisis - sources

 "They are wanting to talk to NUG at some point of time officially, because the NUG and the Myanmar army haven't spoken officially at all," said the source, who was briefed on the meeting.
 "These are the hopes that the participants have."

-India and Thailand's foreign ministries, the Chinese embassy in New Delhi and the NUG did not immediately respond to queries from Reuters, while a spokesperson Myanmar's junta could not be reached.
+India and Thailand's foreign ministries, and the Chinese embassy in New Delhi did not immediately respond to queries from Reuters, while a spokesperson Myanmar's junta could not be reached.
 A spokesperson for Indonesia's foreign ministry said he was not aware of the meeting.

+The NUG is open to dialogue with neighbouring and regional countries, spokesperson Kyaw Zaw said.

+"We welcome all efforts from the international community to end the violence and atrocities in Myanmar," he said.

 The meeting was hosted by an Indian think-tank and included discussion on all sides reducing violence, creating space for dialogue and the delivery of humanitarian aid, the second source said, adding the next meeting would be in Laos.